CLIMAAX/crabook/README.md

    ```bash
    pip install -r requirements.txt
    ```
+7. Find the markdown files and edit what you need
+8. Go back to the `crabook/` directory
-7. Remove any existing builds by running
+9. Remove any existing builds by running
     ```bash
    jupyter-book clean crabook/
     ```
-8. Finally build the book
+10. Finally build the book
     ```bash
     jupyter-book build crabook/
     ```